andrew/ultimate-awesome/README.md

 - [awesome-android-architecture](https://github.com/onmyway133/awesome-android-architecture) - 🏰 Better ways to structure Android apps.
 - [awesome-neural-sbi](https://github.com/smsharma/awesome-neural-sbi) - Community-sourced list of papers and resources on neural simulation-based inference.
 - [awesome-polymer](https://github.com/StartPolymer/awesome-polymer) - A collection of awesome Polymer resources.
+- [awesome-repos-and-resources](https://github.com/TimoCodez/awesome-repos-and-resources) - Curated list of repositories and resources for techies.
 - [All-In-One-CyberSecurity-Resources](https://github.com/vatsalgupta67/All-In-One-CyberSecurity-Resources) - List of CyberSecurity Resources and some different Sub-Sets of CyberSecurity .
 - [awesome-salient-object-detection](https://github.com/visionxiang/awesome-salient-object-detection) - A curated list of awesome resources for salient object detection (SOD), focusing more on multi-modal SOD, such as RGB-D SOD.
 - [awesome-gamejam](https://github.com/wujood/awesome-gamejam) - This is a curated list that contains helpful links and resources for game jams and game development.